art-disent-fr.html

 I discovered that had existed, in parallel, a whole series of individual submissions, most of them being brought to the attention of the Memorial Competition Office.
 Until 2004, these submissions continued to be made by professionals, or sometimes artists who wished to propose alternative concepts and projects to the seven ones selected by the LMDC Official Committee.

 Some among these proposals did respect in their schemes the constraints imposed by the LMDC and the NY Port Authority.
-Others, which questioned those rules or at leat some of them, proposed some free visions for the WTC renewal, which therefore did not obey those rules at all, or partly.
+Others, which questioned those rules or at least some of them, proposed some free visions for the WTC renewal, which therefore did not obey those rules at all, or partly.

 Which was my project’s case.

 I fully encourage all those interested by the WTC Rebuilding Saga to buy and read the “Imagining Ground Zero” and the “A New World Trade Center Design Proposals” books.
-What is listed above is only a brief summary of what those books tell, and one will be edified by the density of what one will read.
+Everything that is listed above is only a brief summary of what those books tell, and one will be edified by the density of what one will read.

 I was myself fully edified.